lsst/rtn-051/breakdown-risk.rst

 Share Risk Externally
 	``Yes`` or ``No`` depending on if the risk is shared external to Rubin Observatory.

+Risk Proximity Date
+	Date when risk may be realized.
+	At this time, the project does not use this field.

+	Note that this field is not shown in :numref:`Risk-Example-Risk-Identification`.

+Updates/Comments
+	Text field to describe and comment on updates.

+	Note that this field is not shown in :numref:`Risk-Example-Risk-Identification`.

 Parent
 	Automatically generated list of associated Parent Risks of a Child Risk.